 The Gandoca Manzanillo Wildlife Refuge is considered by many to be the best spot for snorkeling and diving on the Caribbean Coast of Costa Rica.
 The coral reef, little bays, inlets, and islands are the perfect recipe for attracting marine life.
 Sea turtles (nesting from March to July), manatees, crocodiles, and dolphins are just some of the animals that call Gandoca Manzanillo home.

 Cahuita National Park | Southern Caribbean Coast

 Cahuita National Park on the Southern Caribbean Coast has one of the largest living coral reefs (with over 35 species of coral) off the coast of Costa Rica.
-The coastal park backs up to a 5.6 mile trail along the shoreline.
-Make the trek to the end where you’ll reach Punta Cahuita, one of the best snorkeling spots in the park.
+The coastal park backs up to a 5.6-mile trail along the shoreline.
+Make the trek about 2.35 miles where you’ll reach Punta Cahuita, one of the best snorkeling spots in the park.
 It can be rainy on this side of the country.
 If you have any flexibility, plan a visit in the drier months of September and October, specifically during the colorful reggae-style festival of Carnival.